BoXHED/BoXHED2.0/README.md

 - Python (=3.8)
 - conda  (we recommend using the free [Anaconda distribution](https://docs.anaconda.com/anaconda/install/))

+Windows users need to have the Visual Studio 17 2022 toolset installed.
+For instructions on the installation, refer [here](README_VS_install.md).

 ## Setting up BoXHED2.0
 Set up a dedicated virtual environment for BoXHED2.0.
 This ensures that BoXHED2.0 will not interfere with any existing XGBoost packages.
 This implementation uses python 3.8.